alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 ### Who doesn't love more YAML?

+This section will go over the kubernetes yaml needed to deploy everything we need for our app.

-We will create a standard `Deployment` of postgres, configured to have the super secure password of `password`.
+We will create a standard `Deployment` of postgres, configured to have the _super secure password_ of `password` :shushing_face:.
 We will also create a `Service` to route traffic to it.

 ```yaml
 apiVersion: apps/v1